fbpx

 Of course, if Christians don’t live by their own words, hypocrisy sorely undermines the truth of their message.
 But the call to speak, and speak out, is central to Christian living.
 From cover to cover of the Bible, the direction is inescapable.
 The command “proclaim” is featured over thirty times in the gospels alone.
 The audience?
 “Every nation and tribe and language and people.”
 To practice the Christian faith is to be a Christian in public.
 No lights hidden under bushels.

 Continue reading “Street preachers keep being arrested.
-More must be done to protect free speech” by Lois McLatchie (Premier Christiniaty).
+More must be done to protect free speech” by Lois McLatchie (Premier Christianity).